 In-home, private dog training in Little Rock is an excellent option for training your four-legger.
 Paying before you start the block of sessions can often save you money.
 Prices average around $100 per hour, and there may be additional fees if the trainer requires remuneration for travel time.

 Group classes range from $60 to $75 but can be more, depending on the length of the course.
 Levels range from beginner puppy classes to advanced training, and typically last around six weeks.
 Once your dog has the basics under their belt, think about putting them in a club environment to learn fun tasks and games like treibball and scent work.

 How about a board and train scenario?
 In this case, your dog heads off to a boot camp type setting where they are trained throughout the day.
 Pupsters can be away from home from a week to a month or more.
 One week of board and train lessons, for example, can cost $600 in Little Rock.

 Not everyone can bear to be apart from their dog for a week or more or may want to undertake the training on their own, learning alongside their best furry pal.
-If that is you, look to local dog trainers with Wag! to bring the training to you for just $60 per one-hour session.
+If that is you, look to local dog trainers with Wag! to bring the training to you, at rates starting at just $60 per one-hour session.